 During the Summer of 2007, in the wake of several college campuses experiencing emergency situations, Ouachita appointed a study committee to review its emergency notification procedures and make recommendations for any needed improvement.
 The study committee assessed every available means of reaching the Ouachita community, and with their recommendations, work began on a new system.
 The new system utililizes multiple layers or components tied together via a web console to form the Ouachita Emergency Notification System (OENS).
 Using multiple components reduces the chance of any single point of failure.
-The new system was constructed, tested, and made fully operational by December 1, 2007.
+The current system was constructed, tested and made fully operational by Dec.
+1, 2007.

-While the Ouachita Emergency Notification System is designed to reduce the probability of harm to campus students, employees, and guests, no notification system can insure the safety of all persons on campus.
+While the Ouachita Emergency Notification System is designed to reduce the probability of harm to campus students, employees and guests, no notification system can insure the safety of all persons on campus.
 Rather, this plan represents the university’s efforts to exercise reasonable care in the face of an emergency situation.